 MSL laboratory technicians performing sample preparation and testing are graduates of the Coast Guard Marine Science Technician School.
 Each MSL technician has successfully completed a comprehensive training program at the MSL facility.
 Additionally, many have received supplemental training at leading civilian institutions in their specialty area.

 The Supervisor of Analysis monitors all aspects of the analysis, certifies and interprets the test results, and prepares the final MSL report.
 This individual is a professionally trained chemist experienced in oil spill source identification.
-Individuals currently qualified to perform this function are:

 A more technical description of the OIS is contained in Report CG-D-52-77 "Oil Spill Identification System", Final Report, June 1977, USCG R&D Center.
 This document is available through the National Technical Information Service, Springfield, VA 22161.